gautemo/Gaute-Meek-Olsen/src/today-i-learned/csharp-split-arrays.md

 title: List & Arrays to chunks
 date: 2019-12-07
 category: C#
+description: Creating an extension method in C# to divide a list into chunks.
 ---

 When you work with large lists or arrays, you might want to handle the elements in chunks to work with fewer elements.
 Let's do that with an extension method.